mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u09d7_u0981.abvs has a counter-clockwise outer contour

+* u09d7_u0981.abvs has a counter-clockwise outer contour

+* u09d7_u0981.abvs has a counter-clockwise outer contour

+* u09d7_u0981.abvs has a path with no bounds (probably a single point)

 * u09d7_u09b0_u09cd.rphf.abvs has a counter-clockwise outer contour

+* u09d7_u09b0_u09cd.rphf.abvs has a counter-clockwise outer contour

+* u09d7_u09b0_u09cd.rphf.abvs has a path with no bounds (probably a single point)

 * u09dc (U+09DC) has a counter-clockwise outer contour